 Proven Results in Amputation and Catastrophic Injury Cases

-When an injury results in limb loss or permanent disability, the outcome of a legal case can determine whether a person has access to lifelong medical care, prosthetics, rehabilitation, and financial stability.
-For more than five decades, Jacoby & Meyers has represented clients facing catastrophic injuries, securing compensation that reflects the lasting impact of these losses.
+When an injury results in limb loss or permanent disability, a legal recovery can be a resource for addressing lifelong medical care, prosthetics, and rehabilitation.
+For more than five decades, Jacoby & Meyers has represented clients facing catastrophic injuries and pursued compensation based on documented losses.

-Our firm has recovered over $2 billion in verdicts and settlements, including results in cases involving amputations, paralysis, and other severe injuries that permanently alter a person’s ability to work and live independently.
+Our firm has achieved over $2 billion in verdicts and settlements, including results for clients facing amputations, paralysis, and other injuries.

 Representative Catastrophic Injury Results